opensafely-core/ehrql/docs/wiki-docs/ehrql-backend-tables.md

 :construction: TPP is the most fully developed backend, offering several data tables.

-:spiral_notepad: Implementation of other backends is still in development.
+:notepad_spiral: Implementation of other backends is still in development.
 But all data in the EMIS OpenSAFELY backend is available via cohort-extractor.

 ### Importing backend-specific tables